Friends of the Peabody Institute Library

 Become a Friend now with an easy-to complete online application or print application.

-And join us at a Friends meeting, which is open to the public and are usually held on the third Wednesday of the month.
-We welcome anyone interested in the workings and the welfare of the library to attend and learn about what we do.
+And join us at a Friends meeting , which is open to the public and usually held on the third Wednesday of the month.
+We welcome anyone interested in the workings and the welfare of the library to attend and learn about us.

 The Friends sponsor the following:

-• Concerts and musical programs for children and adults
+• Varied musical, dramatic, and educational programs for children and adults

 • Community-based events